 In Canada, the 2022 Ioniq 5 comes in two main trims.
 The Essential and the Preferred.
-In the USA, there are three trims, called the SE, SEL and Limited.
+In the USA, there are three trims, called the SE, SEL, and Limited.

-The Ioniq 5 Essential has a price of $44,999 and the Preferred starts at $46,999.
+The Ioniq 5 Essential has a price of $44,999, and the Preferred starts at $46,999.
 But that’s not all.
-The Preferred can be bought with a bigger battery, it becomes the Preferred Long Range with a price of $51,999.
-Adding AWD, it becomes the Preferred AWD Long Range and the price jumps to $54,999.
-If you want even more equipment, add the “Ultimate Package” to the aforementioned and the price jumps to $59,999.
+The Preferred can be bought with a bigger battery; it becomes the Preferred Long Range with a price of $51,999.
+Adding AWD, it becomes the Preferred AWD Long Range, and the price jumps to $54,999.
+If you want even more equipment, add the “Ultimate Package” to the aforementioned, and the price jumps to $59,999.

-The standard paint on the Ioniq 5 is the Atlas White, any other paint is an additional $200 and $1,000 for the Shooting Star Matte.
+The standard paint on the Ioniq 5 is the Atlas White; any other paint is an additional $200, and $1,000 for the Shooting Star Matte.
 Delivery & Destination adds $1,850 to the price.

-That’s the reason we only get two trims on the Ioniq 5 in Canada, while in the US, the rules are different and they get three trims.
+That’s why we only get two trims on the Ioniq 5 in Canada, while in the US, the rules are different and they get three trims.
 Does the Hyundai Ioniq 5 Preferred Ultimate qualify for Canadian EV incentives?
 Yes, because it meets both criteria of the base price of sub-$45,000 and the top trim not costing more than $55,000.
 While adding the Ultimate Package does increase the price to $59,999, it’s only a “package” and not a trim, so you’d get the full Federal and Provincial (if available) EV incentive.

 What Are The Battery Sizes For the Ioniq 5 in Canada & the USA?

 In Canada and the United States, the Hyundai Ioniq 5 is offered with two battery sizes.
-The Ioniq Essential is offered with the 58-kWh lithium-ion polymer battery pack only, this battery pack has 24 modules, which consists of 288 cells.
+The Ioniq Essential is offered with the 58-kWh lithium-ion polymer battery pack only; this battery pack has 24 modules, which consist of 288 cells.
 The 58-kWh battery pack is paired with a 125-kW motor, which translates to 168 horsepower with 258 pound-feet of torque.
 This combination is rated at 354 kilometers (220 miles) and a 0 – 100 km/h time of 8.5 seconds.